msndie/Cinema/README.md

 # Cinema

-This project is a part of the Java branch in holygraph of School21.

-# Summary

-This is a site for movie theater, it will be developed more in next project called Cinema-spring-boot.
+This is a site for movie theater, it will be developed more in next project called CinemaSpringBoot.

 In this project we use:
 - Spring Controllers